 I think all of us face the New Year with some thoughts about what we hope it will bring.
-If you want to get intentional about it, I’ve got some great resources for you.
+If you want to get intentional about it and learn how to set goals, I’ve got some great resources for you.

 The Difference Between a Resolution and a Goal

 First of all, there are good reasons to make resolutions.
 In the Bible, the word is used sparingly, in intense situations.
 Here’s my favorite of what I found: